aws-samples/amazon-managed-service-for-apache-flink-examples/python/README.md

 Note that packaging dependencies require installing Java JDK and [Maven](https://maven.apache.org/) on the development machine.
 Maven is used to "merge" multiple jar dependencies and to build the `.zip` file to deploy on Managed Flink.

-### Developing PyFlink 1.15 on Apple Silicon macOS

-> 🚨 This limitation only applies to Flink 1.15, and only for local development.
-> With Flink 1.18 or later you can install PyFlink libraries on your macOS machine as any other Python library.
-> See the [Getting Started](./GettingStarted) for more details.

-PyFlink version 1.15 has [known issues](https://issues.apache.org/jira/browse/FLINK-25188) on macOS machines using Apple Silicon chips (e.g. M1) due to Python dependencies.
-You cannot install the `apache-pyflink==1.15.4` library on the machine, directly.
-This make it difficult to develop PyFlink 1.15 applications on Apple Silicon.

-A workaround is running the Python interpreter in a Docker container built for Intel architecture, and running it in the M1 machine using the Rosetta emulation.

-You can find the [step-by-step instructions to for PyFlink local development using docker on Apple Silicon machines](./LocalDevelopmentOnAppleSilicon).